How To Write A Press Release Email in 2025

 Your introduction will either make a journalist –

-The key to making sure they go for option two is by standing out in your industry.
-Journalists receive loads of pitches every day.
+The key to making sure they choose option two is to stand out in your industry.
+Journalists receive a lot of pitches every day.

 What makes your business stand out?